whatevery1says/workshops/markdown_and_github/README.md

 ### GitHub

+To get some hands-on experience with GitHub, we will play with a sandbox repository set up for this workshop.

+1. To use GitHub, you must have a GitHub account.
+If you already have one, skip to step 2.
+To create an account, go to [https://github.com/join](https://github.com/join) and follow the instructions.
+1. Make sure that you are logged into your GitHub account.
+Go to [https://github.com/whatevery1says/workshops/tree/master/markdown_and_github](https://github.com/whatevery1says/workshops/tree/master/markdown_and_github).
+At the top of the screen, click the "Star" button.
+This will provide easy access to your username so that you can be added as a collaborator to the workshop sandbox repository.
-To use GitHub, you must have a GitHub account.
-Start by creating an account at [https://github.com/join](https://github.com/join).
-Then download the [GitHub Client](https://desktop.github.com/) installer and install it on your system.
-That's it.
+1. Finally, download the [GitHub Client](https://desktop.github.com/) installer and install it on your system.

 More material will be added soon...

-Last Update: November 27, 2017
+Last Update: November 29, 2017